Accredited services

 EMEC recognises that certification is a key component to developing a mature industry, helping to attract investment.
 EMEC has been active in supporting the development of marine energy standards since the Centre was established in 2003.

-EMEC is accredited as a test laboratory by the United Kingdom Accreditation Service (UKAS) and is designated with Renewable Energy Testing Laboratory (RETL) status by the International Electrotechnical Commission – Renewable Energy System (IECRE).
+In 2020, we were designated with Renewable Energy Testing Laboratory (RETL) status by the International Electrotechnical Commission – Renewable Energy System (IECRE), the highest international designation for marine energy test laboratories.
 Click here for more information and Schedules of Accreditation: Accreditation and Certification.

-By being an accredited test facility, we can offer independent, internationally recognised performance assessment of ocean energy devices (UKAS Accredited – ISO 17025) and independent technical inspection to confirm that your technology satisfies conceptual reliability, survivability and performance targets (UKAS Accredited – ISO 17020).
-Such assessments ensure that project installations adhere to IEC international standards, verifying the methodologies used, and supporting technical development pathways towards certification.
+As an accredited test facility, we can offer independent, internationally recognised performance assessment of ocean energy devices (ISO/IEC 17025).
+Such assessments ensure that project installations adhere to IEC international standards, verifying the methodologies used and supporting technical development pathways towards certification.

 With an independent report, you can provide third party assurance and credibility to your claims to investors and funders.